flumeapp/help.flumeapp.com/views/conversations/list.md

 - Right-click a conversation, then select <kdb>Mute/Unmute Conversation</kdb> from the contextual menu.
 - When selecting a conversation using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Conversation > Mute/Unmute Conversation</kbd> macOS Menu Bar item.
 - When viewing the conversation's [messages](/views/conversations/messages.md), use the <kbd>Mute/Unmute Conversation</kbd> option under the <img src="/views/assets/actions-menu.png" width="20" height="20" /> button.
+- Tap the mute/unmute button in the [Touch Bar.](/misc/touchbar.md)

 Muted conversations will display a small icon to indicate their current mute status.